Project Charter explained including a template

 Who is responsible for creating the project charter?

 A common misconception is that the sponsor of the project is wholly responsible for creating the charter.
 In reality, however, sponsors rarely have time to work on one.
 For this reason, they often delegate this work to another person.
 This is most often the project manager.
-Although it is ultimately the sponsor who authorises the completed charter.
+Although it is ultimately the sponsor who authorises the completed PC.

 In addition to the above matters, the project charter also establishes the project manager’s responsibilities and authority.
 This helps keep the team on the same page before the project even starts.